 To boost the protein content and filling effect of your salad bowl, throw in a handful of chopped chicken breast, cooked shrimp, hard-boiled eggs or even roasted extra-firm tofu.
 Once again, don’t forget about our Nutrition Glossary as it’s all about making YOU confident in building YOUR bowl.

 Here at That Salad Lady, we like to add Gorgonzola cheese and bacon as well when we’re craving a richer, more savory flavor.
 All put together, the Ultimate Salad Bowl is huge.
-Our founder, Nina, generally eats hers over the course of two days, as she only eats one large meal a day.
+Our founder, Nina, generally eats hers within a few days, as she only eats one large meal a day.

 It’s all about building a bowl that works best for YOU.